openedx/edx-platform/docs/en_us/course_authors/source/create_video.rst

 You can provide transcripts for your video in other languages.
 To do this, you'll work with a third-party service to obtain an .srt transcript file for each language, and then associate the .srt file with the video in Studio.

 #.
 After you've obtained the .srt files for additional languages, upload the .srt transcript files for those languages to the **Files & Uploads** page.
 Make a note of the URL for each .srt file.

+   For more information about uploading files, see :ref:`Add Files to a Course`.

 #.
 In Studio, open the Video component for the video.